 Address: 109 Nguyễn Đình Chiểu, Phường Hàm Tiến, Thành phố Phan Thiết, Bình Thuận, Vietnam

 - Coco Sand Hotel – This guesthouse is down an alleyway which makes it a quiet place to stay.
 Rooms are clean and come with air conditioning, mini fridge, and a private bathroom.
 Breakfast is not provided here.
 If you don’t want to go to the beach, the courtyard has a mini beach and hammocks which is good for relaxing in the afternoons.
-Hotel offers Jeep tours and reservation of bus travels.
+The hotel offers Jeep tours and reservations for bus travels.
 One minor opportunity for improvement is that the receptionist isn’t always available at the front desk, so you’ll need to flag a family member down to get their attention.
 Check availability at Coco Sand and reserve a room here.